Leibniz-ScienceCampus

 • enhancing the understanding of linear models and what the link between them and 'life' (in either direction) is.
 In fact, simulating data means that one needs clear hypotheses about life and an equally clear understanding of how these hypotheses translate into model coefficients (and eventually a response).
 So in case you are not quite sure whether you really understand the precise meaning of such things like interactions, link functions, error distributions, random intercepts and slopes, or what the idea behind an offset term is, the course might be useful for you.

-The course will closely follow the course ’Linear models and their application in R’ (course number 34097) as we shall begin with simulating simple linear regression, and step up to simulating (effects of) factors, interactions, non-linear effects, data for GLMs (i.e., non-Gaussian response variables), and finally effects of grouping variables (i.e., random intercepts and slopes).
+The course will closely follow the course ’Linear models and their application in R’ (course number 34097) as we shall begin with simulating simple linear regression, and step up to simulating (effects of) factors, interactions, non-linear effects, data for GLMs (i.e., non-Gaussian response variables), and finally effects of grouping factors (i.e., random intercepts and slopes).

-STRUCTURE: The course will consist of lectures/seminars, practical applications/examples, and extensive exercises.
+The course will consist of lectures/seminars, practical applications/examples, and extensive exercises.
 The exercises will by mandatory and an integral part of the course.
 That is, taking the course without working on the exercises is not an option as much of the material to be learned is put into the exercises.
 The exercises will take place during the regular course time (see below), and I'll be available in case participants encounter insurmountable obstacles.

 TARGETED AUDIENCE: The targeted audience is not limited to students, but also faculty members, post docs, etc. are welcome to attend (basically everyone interested in the topics of the course).

 REQUIREMENTS: The course requires a fairly good grasp on linear models as I teach them in the linear models course.
-Hence, participation is only permitted for people who participated in the course ’Linear models and their application in R’, either the most recent instance (GGNB course number 34097 in the summer semester 2021) or previous rounds.
+Hence, participation is only permitted for people who participated in the course ’Linear models and their application in R’, either the most recent instance (GGNB course number 34097 in the winter semester 2023/24) or previous rounds.
 In addition, participants need to be familiar with the basics of R, also bring some level of interest in programming (but knowledge of a proper programming language is not required), and they shouldn't be too shy of a little bit of math.
 An additional requirement that needs extra time during the course is that, in preparation for each day, participants will need to go through a few handouts of the linear models course again.

 MATERIAL PROVIDED: The course is accompanied with plenty of handouts which will be made available during it.

-CREDITS: Certificates of participation are accepted to fulfil credit requirements of the PhD programme Behavior and Cognition as well as the GGNB programmes (for GGNB, 4C are given).
+CREDITS: Certificates of participation are accepted to fulfil credit requirements of the PhD programme Behavior and Cognition as well as the GGNB programmes (for GGNB, 4.5C are given).
 A regular attendance is required.
 Students of other PhD programmes should inquire with the heads of their study programmes regarding credits.

 LANGUAGE: the course language will be English.